dsoto/WP19/outline.md

 {% include './tables/daily_operating_energy.md' %}

-## Power Consumption

-- We report on the apparent power consumption in these microgrids during these times of operation
+The power delivered to the households during operation is below the rated power for the generators.
-    - The @tbl:genset_utilization shows the mean loads during operation of the microgrids are well below the operating points of the generators
+Table @tbl:genset_utilization shows the mean load during operation of the microgrids.
-    - The most well-matched microgrid is operating at 32% of the rated load and one grid is only at 6% of the generators rated load.
+The microgrid with the highest utilization is operating at 32% of the rated load and the lowest is at 6%.
-    - These means do not include the periods of zero power since the generators don't run during these periods and fuel isn't consumed
+These means do not include the periods of zero power when the generator is not operating and fuel isn't being consumed.
+Figure @fig:power-CDF includes times when the grid is not operating.
+It shows that although there is a significant tail of zero power, two of the grid distributions don't have long tails.
+The Kensio grid however shows a low-power non-zero tail.

 ![Power Cumulative Distribution Function](./plots/power-CDF.png){#fig:power-CDF}